causalens/dara/docs/getting-started/actions.md

 As mentioned above, an action can be one of the following:

-- an instance of an `@action`-decorated function
+- An instance of an `@action`-decorated function.
-- an instance of an individual static action object
+- An instance of an individual static action object.
-- a list of a combination of the above two options
+- A list of a combination of the above two options.

 This means that one way you can compose actions by passing a list of actions to a component's callback.
 The actions will be executed in the order they are passed to the callback.